The First Tuesday Social Justice Film Festival

 As 501(c)3 organizations, the Unitarian Universalist Church of Oak Cliff/First Tuesday Social Justice Film Festival

-Center do not endorse any political candidate or campaign.
+and the Dallas Peace & Justice Center do not endorse any political candidate or campaign.